NOTICE OF PRIVACY PRACTICES

 You have the following rights regarding the PHI that we maintain about you:

 Confidential Communications: You have the right to request that our practice communicate with you about your health and related issues in a particular manner or at a certain location.
 For instance, you may ask that we contact you at home rather than at work.
-In order to request a type of confidential communication, you must make a written request to our Site Manager specifying the requested method of contact or the locations where you wish to be contacted.
+In order to request a type of confidential communication, you must make a request to our staff specifying the requested method of contact or the locations where you wish to be contacted.
 Our practice will accommodate reasonable requests.
 You do not need to give a reason for your request.

 Requesting Restrictions: You have the right to request a restriction in our use or disclosure of your PHI for treatment, payment or health care operations.
 Additionally, you have the right to request that we restrict our disclosure of your PHI to only certain individuals involved in your care or the payment for your care, such as family members and friends.
 We are not required to agree to your request; however, if we do agree, we are bound by our agreement except when otherwise required by law, in emergencies or when the information is necessary to treat you.
 In order to request a restriction in our use or disclosure of your PHI, you must make a written request to our Site Manager.
 Your request must describe in a clear and concise fashion: